Skip to main content

 Jackson County, MinnesotaHypereutrophic

 On the LakeGrade rubric Pearl Lake fails the cutoffs — a TSI of 77 and persistent algal pressure put it in the bottom tier.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

 A TSI above 70 puts Pearl Lake in hypereutrophic territory: visible blooms are common, and clarity rarely climbs even in early summer.
 Pearl Lake is a shallow lake at 6 ft maximum depth, which means it warms quickly, mixes constantly, and amplifies nutrient inputs.
 The lake's 117 acres and 1.9 miles of shoreline put it in the mid-range bucket — large enough for varied use, small enough that watershed inputs reach the whole basin.
 Within the 7 graded lakes of Jackson County, Pearl Lake sits at rank 7, near the bottom of the county list.